KnowFlow/KnowFlow_AWM/README.md

 * Download the zip file and find the Firmware_Baseline folder

-* //put the content of Firmware_Baseline/Firmware/library folder into /Document/Arduino/libraries/
+* put the content of Firmware_Baseline/Firmware/library folder into /Document/Arduino/libraries/

 * In the Firmware_Baseline/Firmware/WaterMonitor/WaterMonitor/   Open WaterMonitor.ino with Arduino IDE